 The internship runs the full span of the semester.
 At least 14 of the 16 weeks must be in a school that is open/active with a general population of students.
-During this time students must receive weekly supervision from a state certified school counselor.
+During this time, students must receive weekly supervision from a state-certified school counselor.
+School counseling site supervisors must be employed by a Texas Education Agency (TEA) accredited campus, must be a TEA-certified school counselor, and must have at least three years of school counseling experience.

 A second school site may be used to supplement training experiences in the primary school setting for as much as 30% of the internship hours.
 This would need to be arranged with your instructor on a one-on-one basis.
-The supervising, state certified school counselor must provide written assurance that the student will be actively involved in 8 of the 11 activities below for a minimum of 14 consecutive weeks in the same school.
+The supervising, state-certified school counselor must provide written assurance that the student will be actively involved in 8 of the 11 activities below for a minimum of 14 consecutive weeks in the same school.